 - Fiery Redhead

 - He's Back: He wasn't going alone against the Cutting Edge Company.
-Then he finds out that he's not alone.
+Key word being alone.

 - Justice Will Prevail